 The Academy and its credentialing agency, the Commission on Dietetic Registration, believe it is in the best interest of the profession and the public it serves to have a Code of Ethics in place that provides guidance to dietetics practitioners in their professional practice and conduct.
-It is expected that students adhere to the Code of Ethics while in the program.
-Behavior that would be considered a violation of the Code of Ethics is grounds for dismissal from the program and/or the student not receiving a verification statement.
+It is expected that students adhere to the Code of Ethics while in the program to the extent that it is consistent with EMU's Code of Community Responsibility.